emeryberger/web-programming/syllabus.md

 - Participation (5%)
 - Labs (5%)
+- Homework (15%)
-- Homework (50%)
+- Exams (50%)
-- Team Project (40%)
+- Team Project (30%)

 #### Grading Notes

-- Individual projects/assignments/labs will not be scaled (curved).
+- While individual projects/assignments/labs/exams will not be curved, final grades are generally scaled (though this is at the discretion of the instructor).
-- The instructor may or may not choose to scale final grades.
 - Final grades are assigned based on the overall weighted average as defined by the grading policy.
-Grades will not be rounded up.
 For example, if you achieve an 89.93 then the final letter grade will be (for example) a B+, not an A-.

 #### Participation

 Most classes will have in-class participation exercises.
-You are required to complete participation exercises by the stated deadline (generally by 11:59pm that day).
+You are required to complete participation exercises by the stated deadline.

 #### Labs